bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 ## Instructions

 ### Task 1: Project Set Up

-> This section should include instruction for the sprint challenge.
-These should only cover things that are _not_ being evaluated by the challenge itself, e.g. environment/project setup, link to a starter project, etc. In general, this will be the following Git fork, clone, branch, commit, push, create pull request flow, though may need to be adapted for some specific challenges.

 - [ ] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github